 Handling a repair of this magnitude is better left to a professional who understands the scope and knows what precautions to take.

-It can also save you money because it’s very likely that, even if you did get a permit to handle the work, you may not have the heavy-duty tools or experience to do the job correctly.
+It can also save you money because it’s very likely that, even if you did get a permit to handle the work, you might not have the heavy-duty tools or experience to do the job correctly.

-If a sewer repair is done incorrectly, you’re going to have to call a professional anyway so it makes sense to get it right the first time.
+If a sewer repair is done incorrectly, you’re going to have to call a professional anyway, so it makes sense to get it right the first time.